 Each spring, you join other rising eighth-grade parents at an informational meeting about the high school admission process.
 We provide you with an information packet, including timelines and to-do lists.

 In the spring/summer, Langley administrators and our high school placement counselor meet with you and your child individually to discuss interests, goals, and possible best-fit high schools.

 Testing and interviews

 To help your child prepare for high school placement tests, we offer an online program to familiarize students with the test.
-During the first trimester of eighth grade, we work on vocabulary, root words, and other test areas to prepare students.
 We also provide mock interviews to help build poise and confidence.

 Our advisors, and math and language arts teachers, who know every student as an individual, write thoughtful, meaningful recommendation letters for applications.